systemetric/robocon.uk/src/pages/news/robocon-2024-kick-off.md

 Missed the event?
 View the presentation here: <https://www.robocon.uk/kickoff-2024-presentation.pdf>.

-You can find the docs at <https://docs.robocon.uk/> and the rules at <https://www.robocon.uk/rulebook.pdf>.
+You can find the docs at <https://docs.robocon.uk/> and the rules [here](/rulebooks/Rulebook-2024.pdf).
 For any more help, email us at [robotics@hrsfc.ac.uk](mailto:robotics@hrsfc.ac.uk).
 Happy robot-making!